patmetadatalib/aspace/README.md

 Since this was developed to help with my own work I plan to update it with new functions as I need them or as new features become available on ArchivesSpace, though there is no schedule for those updates.
 If I make changes I will make sure they are reflected in [PYPI](https://pypi.python.org/pypi/aspace/1.3) as well.
 The most recent published version is 1.3.

+### Known Problems
+Check the known problems page for a list of bugs I've come across in the package but haven't fixed.
+If you come across other problems please contact me via email so I can hopefully address them or at least acknowledge them there so others are aware.

 Contact me at

 harringp [at] uwosh.edu